yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     ![A screenshot of the Kubernetes management dashboard showing the YAML file for creating a deployment.](media/Ex2-Task1.13.png)

-14. Scroll down in the Kubernetes dashboard until you can see "Secrets" in the left hand menu.
+14. Scroll down in the Kubernetes dashboard until you can see "Secrets" in the left-hand menu.
 Click it.

     ![A screenshot of the Kubernetes management dashboard showing secrets.](media/Ex2-Task1.14.png)